250+ Conversation Starters

 32. What is the most annoying habit someone can have?

-Find out what annoys them, chances are it probably bothers you too.
-Then it’s easy to step into a conversation about annoying habits.
+Find out what annoys them.
+Chances are, it probably bothers you too.
+Then it’s easy to bond over the things that bother you.

 33. Where is the most beautiful place you have been?